Skip to Main Content

 • Reinforce the camp philosophy, policies and standards by acting as a role model to the CITs/LITs and being an active participant in the camp community.

-• Provide assistance to the Staff Development Director, in all areas of daily tasks, responsibilities and sessions associated with the Staff Development Program.
+• Assist the Staff Development Director in all areas of daily tasks, responsibilities and sessions associated with the Staff Development Program.

-• Organize and supervise 2, 4-day CIT out-trips to Algonquin Park, and 3, Saturday night LIT out-trips on HOC Property.
+• Organize and supervise two 4-day CIT out-trips to Algonquin Park, and three Saturday night LIT out-trips on HOC Property.

 • Sr Staff Team Responsibilities